 There are typically three grades of placental abruption a healthcare provider will diagnose:

-- Grade 1: Small amount of bleeding, some uterine contractions, and no signs of fetal or maternal stress.
+- Grade 1: Small amount of bleeding, some uterine contractions, and no signs of stress to you or the fetus.

 - Grade 2: Mild to moderate amount of bleeding, some uterine contractions, and signs of fetal stress.

 - Grade 3: Moderate to severe bleeding or concealed bleeding, uterine contractions that do not relax, abdominal pain, low blood pressure, and fetal death.

 It is important to discuss any symptoms or changes in symptoms with your healthcare provider.

 Management and Treatment